 Scott Joplin Ragtime Foundation Board Members

-Kathleen Boswell "After growing up in Sedalia, I moved away to go to college and to teach.
+President, Kathleen Boswell "After growing up in Sedalia, I moved away to go to college and to teach.
 I am a long-time member of the Sedalia Rotary Club and First Baptist Church.
 I work part-time at the Katy Depot and do many of the tours book there.
 I love introducing people to the best parts of Sedalia whether they are visiting us or if I am at the Sedalia booth at a regional event".

-Terri Ballard takes pride in organizing events and building the arts in Sedalia.
+Vice President, Terri Ballard takes pride in organizing events and building the arts in Sedalia.
 Her most recent accomplishment in the arts is the renovation of the historic Liberty Center Theater in Downtown Sedalia.
 Terri is a leader in the community and works with other community leaders to help improve the arts and recreation within the city.

 Career accomplishments include: creation of the Sedalia Convention & Visitors Bureau, Tourism Development Plan and Sedalia Destination Marketing Campaign; buildout of the Sedalia Heritage Foundation into managing tenant of the Katy Depot working through restoration phase, exhibit design and interpretive program development, retail store setup, design and operation of the welcome center, and overall management of the historic Sedalia Katy Depot.

-Doug Freed Artist with a studio in a restored Main Street building in downtown Sedalia, Doug is a member of many local, regional and national arts and civic groups.
+Doug Freed An artist with a studio in a restored Main Street building in downtown Sedalia, Doug is a member of many local, regional and national arts and civic groups.
 “My strength is I see the big picture and I have connections with these other organizations and a lifetime of experiences working with arts non for profits”

 Dr Becky Imhauser “I am eager to partner with the board in strengthening Sedalia’s ragtime heritage and enhancing the Scott Joplin Festival as a destination, entertainment venue, and educational experience.
 I am especially interested in promoting the Festival to Sedalians, helping them recognize, embrace, and support our community’s ragtime heritage.
 I hope my knowledge of area history, educational background, and communication skills can benefit the organization in ways yet to be determined”.